Trader’s Notebook

 9:35 a.m.
 New York time

 What’s happening now?
-The S&P 500 E-mini futures meandered sideways overnight, between the 5060s and the 5080s.
+The S&P 500 E-mini futures fell further overnight, reaching into the 5030s and then rising slightly.

 Reading the chart.
 Price movements — waves – – in Elliott wave analysis are labeled with numbers within trending waves and letters with corrective waves.
 The subscripts — numbers in curly brackets — designate the wave’s degree, which, in Elliott wave analysis, means the relative position of a wave within the larger and smaller structures that make up the chart.
 R.N.
 Elliott, who in the 1930s developed the form of analysis that bears his name, viewed the chart as a complex structure of smaller waves nested within larger waves, which in turn are nested within still larger waves.
 In mathematics it’s called a fractal structure, where at every scale the pattern is similar to the others.